Presbyterian Church of Ghana

-The Presbyterian Church of Ghana is a mainline Protestant church denomination in Ghana.
-The oldest, continuously existing, established Christian Church in Ghana, it was started by the Basel missionaries on 18 December 1828.
+The Presbyterian Church of Ghana is a Protestant denomination in Ghana.
+The denomination is considered mainstream Reformed Protestant, missions-focused and ecumenically-minded in theology, practices and traditions.The oldest, continuously existing, established Christian Church in Ghana, it was started by the Basel missionaries on 18 December 1828.
 The missionaries had been trained in Germany and Switzerland and arrived on the Gold Coast to spread Christianity.
 The work of the mission became stronger when Moravian missionaries from the West Indies arrived in the country in 1843.
 In 1848, the Basel Mission Church set up a seminary, now named the Presbyterian College of Education, Akropong, for the training of church workers to help in the missionary work.
 The Ga and Twi languages were added as part of the doctrinal text used in the training of the seminarians.
 In the 19th and early 20th centuries, the Presbyterian church had its missions concentrated in the southeastern parts of the Gold Coast and the peri-urban Akan hinterland.
 By the mid-20th century, the church had expanded and founded churches among the Asante people who lived in the middle belt of Ghana as well as the northern territories by the 1940s.
 The Basel missionaries left the Gold Coast during the First World War in 1917.
-The work of the Presbyterian church was continued by missionaries from the Church of Scotland, the mother church of the worldwide orthodox or mainstream Presbyterian denomination.
+The work of the Presbyterian church was continued by missionaries from the Church of Scotland, the mother church of the worldwide orthodox or mainline (oldline) Presbyterian denomination.
 The official newspaper of the church is the Christian Messenger, established by the Basel Mission in 1883.
 The denomination's Presbyterian sister church is the Evangelical Presbyterian Church, Ghana.

 Church structure

 The church is a founding member of the Christian Council of Ghana.
 The association is an umbrella group that unites several churches in Ghana and monitors the activities of members to ensure that they are united in their Christian mission.
 Ordained ministers wear the Geneva gown and a clerical collar.
-Historically considered a "high church" denomination, the institution’s form of worship is marked by formality – liturgical readings, traditional hymn singing, church announcements and periodic administering of the Holy Communion.
+Historically considered a "high church" denomination, the institution’s form of worship is marked by formality – liturgical readings, recitation of the Apostles' Creed, traditional hymn singing, church announcements and periodic administering of the Holy Communion.
+The denomination also administers infant baptism and the rite of confirmation.
 Yearly religious observances, such as Advent and Lent are noted in the church’s almanac.
 In contemporary times, however, a 'praise and worship' segment, more commonly associated with evangelicalism, Pentecostalism and the charismatic movement, is sometimes incorporated into church services to meet the preferences of younger congregants.
 The Presbyterian Hymn Book is used during services and is available in primarily English, Ga, Twi, Ewe and other Ghanaian languages and dialects.

 The Presbyterian Church of Ghana has seven church departments that have specific tasks of building up the church in their respective activities.
 These are: